ResearchComputing/Documentation/docs/programming/OpenMP-C.md

 icc parallel_hello_world.cpp -o parrallel_hello_world.exe -qopenmp
 ```

-Resubmit our job script and we should end with an output file similar to this one:
+Running our job script and we should end with an output file similar to this one:

 ```
 Hello from process: 3